 A cat’s eyes are pretty amazing.
 They allow a cat to see in near-darkness and provide her with a great ability to detect motion in order to hunt prey.
-But the thing that really fascinates a lot of people are a cat’s vertical, slit-shaped pupils.
+But the thing that really fascinates a lot of people are those vertical, slit-shaped cat pupils.
 Cat pupils do much more than respond to the level of light in a room, though.
-They also give you a good sense of how your cat is feeling — emotionally and physically.
+Those cat pupils also give you a good sense of how your cat is feeling — emotionally and physically.

 Here are a few cool things to know about cat pupils:

-You may also see your cat’s pupils contract suddenly if she’s about to “kill” her favorite toy (or your toes moving around under the blankets).
+You may also see the cat pupils contract suddenly if she’s about to “kill” her favorite toy (or your toes moving around under the blankets).
 Anger can also cause cat pupils to contract into slits; this is usually accompanied by growling or hissing, though.

 On the other hand, wide cat pupils may indicate anxiety.
 If your cat is sitting there, looking tense (with a hunched back and her tail close to her side), and her pupils are also wide, you can assume that she’s anxious about something.
 You’ve probably seen this when you take your cat to the vet and she really doesn’t want to be there.

-When one of your cat’s pupils is larger than the other, she has a condition called anisocoria.
+When one of the cat pupils is larger than the other, your cat has a condition called anisocoria.
 Anisocoria is a symptom, not a disease itself.
 Sometimes, it’s an emergency.

 “If anisocoria occurs suddenly, you should consider this an emergency situation and seek veterinary care immediately to lessen the chance that your cat’s vision will be permanently affected,” Cheryl Yuill, DVM, MSc, CVH, writes in an article on anisocoria in cats for the VCA.

 Cat pupils are an amazingly expressive part of your feline friend’s body language repertoire.
 By studying your cat’s eyes along with her body language, you’ll be able to understand your cat better and avoid unwanted aggression or fear.
-Your cat’s pupils are also a reflection of her health.
+The pupils are also a reflection of your cat’s health.
 Don’t hesitate to get your cat to the vet if you notice that her pupils are different sizes.

 Tell us: Have you noticed your cat’s pupils changing different shapes and sizes?